mirzawaqasahmed/f5-big-iq-lab/docs/class01/module5/lab1.rst

 This declaration will create an HTTP application on BIG-IQ using an HTTP template.
 This declaration abstracts the complexity of having to configure all the HTTP defaults such as cookies, persistance, etc...

-1. Copy below example of an AS3 Declaration into the AS3 validator.
-The AS3 validator is your IDE.
+1. Copy below example of an AS3 Declaration into a JSON validator.
+The validator is your IDE.

 .. code-block:: yaml
    :linenos: